 Way N. 2: Go on a guided tour

 Tours of St. Mark’s Basilica start at only €4 – if you opt for the one with the audioguide.
 Otherwise, they cost €32 or more.
-They normally last a minimum of one hour depending on whether they include other attractions or not.
-You can book them on 3rd party booking sites, which give you the advantage of very flexible cancellation policies and great customer service, with someone available pretty much 24/7 to answer your questions.
+Depending on what they include, they last one hour or more.
+They can be booked on on 3rd party booking sites that have flexible cancellation policies and great customer service, with someone available 24/7 to answer your questions.

 Way N. 3: Visit at night

-For an exclusive way of visiting St. Mark’s Basilica, without the crowds, you may want to join a guided night tour.
-These are usually limited to smaller groups and a bit more expensive than day tours, but if you want to have the church to yourself they are definitely great!
+For an exclusive way of visiting St. Mark’s Basilica, without the crowds, join a night tour.
+Groups are smaller and tours a bit more expensive, but if you want to have the church to yourself they are definitely great!

 Way N. 4: Go to mass

 If you are religious, attending mass at St. Mark’s is a once in a lifetime experience.
-The only downside to it is that you can’t really explore the church during the service.
-But here’s a tip: if you are in no rush, attend the earliest service and then stay along afterwards to browse the church as you wish.
+You can’t really explore the church during the service, but if you attend the earliest one you can stay along afterwards to browse the church as you wish.